Zealll/BackEnd-Sprint-I/server/Answers.md

 Q:  What can the API return to help clients know if a request was successful?

-    A: Our API can return specific Status codes that we choose, as well it can return Json Objects.
+    A: Our API can return specific Status codes that we choose, as well it can return Json Objects or strings to send back specific messages.